CoBrALab/optimized_antsMultivariateTemplateConstruction/README.md

         --convergence: Convergence limit during registration calls (default: '1e-7') --float, --no-float: Use float instead of double for calculations (reduce memory requirements) (off by default) --fast, --no-fast: Run SyN registration with Mattes instead of CC (off by default)
         --average-type: Type of averaging to apply during modelbuild.
-Can be one of: 'mean', 'median' and 'normmean' (default: 'normmean')
+Can be one of: 'mean', 'median', 'trimmed_mean', 'efficient_trimean' and 'huber' (default: 'mean')
+        --average-prog: Software to use for averaging, python needed for trimmed_mean, efficient_trimean, and huber.
+Can be one of: 'ANTs' and 'python' (default: 'ANTs')
-        --rigid-update, --no-rigid-update: Include rigid component of transform when performing shape update on template (disable if template drifts in translation or orientation) (off by default)
+        --average-norm, --no-average-norm: Normalize images by their mean before averaging (on by default) --rigid-update, --no-rigid-update: Include rigid component of transform when performing shape update on template (disable if template drifts in translation or orientation) (off by default)
         --sharpen-type: Type of sharpening applied to average during modelbuild.
 Can be one of: 'none', 'laplacian' and 'unsharp' (default: 'unsharp')
         --masks: File containing mask filenames, one file per line (no default)